Vito0912/AudiMeta/README.md

 A fast and flexible Audible metadata provider with extensive querying options and bulk search capabilities.

+> [!IMPORTANT]
+> New update!
+> AudiMeta should be faster now.
+No scraping is done anymore.
+And features have higher limits.

 ## Instance

 The public instance of AudiMeta is available at [audimeta.de](https://audimeta.de).
 An uptime status page is available at [status.audimeta.de](https://status.audimeta.de).

 Rate limits are in place to ensure fair usage of the service.
-The RPM (Requests per Minute) limit is 150.
+The RPM (Requests per Minute) limit is 300.
+If you push the limit to far you will be blocked for 5 minutes.

 ## Overview